robinrodricks/FluentFTP/README.md

 ## API

-Quick API documentation for the `FtpClient` class, which handles all FTP/FTPS functionality.
+Complete API documentation for the `FtpClient` class, which handles all FTP/FTPS functionality.

 **Note:** All methods support synchronous and asynchronous versions.
 Simply add the "Async" postfix to a method for `async`/`await` syntax in .NET 4.5+, or add the "Begin"/"End" prefix to a method for .NET 4.0 and below.